ibm-cloud-docs/EventStreams/schema_registry.md

 Creating a schema requires at least both:

 - Reader role access to the {{site.data.keyword.messagehub}} cluster resource type.
-- Writer role access to the schema resource that matches the schema being created.
+- Writer role access to the schema resource that matches the schema that is created.

 An activity tracker event is generated to report the action.
 For more information, see [{{site.data.keyword.cloudaccesstrailshort}} events](/docs/EventStreams?topic=EventStreams-at_events#events).

 ### List schemas
 {: #list_schemas}

-You can generate a list of the IDs of all of the schemas stored in the registry by making a GET request to the /artifacts endpoint.
+You can generate a list of the IDs of all of the schemas that are stored in the registry by making a GET request to the `/artifacts` endpoint.

 Example curl request: